Technical question: Are you not really feeling ready to record your podcast for the first time?

 To begin with, let’s take a look at what you’ll need to record your first podcast.
-To get into the podcast-game you’ll need to gather some equipment, namely:
+To get into the podcast-game you’ll need to gather some equipment, basically:

 .
 Broadcasting software